On the Algebraic Properties of Flame Graphs: Main Definitions

 Let $\Phi_S$ denote the free vector space generated by a stack set $S$ with coefficients in $\mathbb{R}$.
 That is, $\Phi_S$ is the set of finite sums of elements of $S$ multiplied by coefficients in $\mathbb R$ or, equivalently, as the set of finitely supported functions over $S$ with values in $\mathbb R$.
 Recall that the positive cone $\Phi_S^+$ of $\Phi_S$ is the set of all finite sums of elements of $S$ with coefficients in $\mathbb R^+$.

 \begin{definition}[Flame Graph] A flame graph is an element of the positive cone $\Phi_S^+$ of $\Phi_S$. \end{definition}

 Based on the definition above, a possible way of describing a flame graph is by giving a list of pairs, where each pair is made of a stack, that is a tuple of frames, and a positive number.
 Indeed, this description coincides with what is known as the \emph{collapsed} or \emph{folded} stack format \cite{gregg16}.
+In this picture, the vector operation of adding two flame graphs together corresponds to summing the value associated to each collapsed stack.
+This aggregation procedure then yields a new flame graph, which corresponds to the sum of the two original flame graphs.

 As it is probably known by the reader already, the name \emph{flame graph} is derived by the way that folded stacks are normally represented.
 One starts by grouping stacks based on the first frame in the stack tuple and laying them one next to the other, with a width that equals the sum of all the coefficients in each group.
 This process is repeated recursively within each group, by moving to the next entry in the stack tuple (if any), and by drawing the frames on top of each parent group.
 This yields a picture that resembles a free-burning flame, whence the name.
 This visualisation based on frame grouping highlights further structure that is perhaps not immediately visible in the folded format.
-Indeed, in this visualisation one can create a \emph{hierarchy} of frames based on the parent-child relation, which is the reflection of the caller-callee relation in code paths.
+Indeed, in this visualisation one can create a \emph{hierarchy} of frames based on the parent-child relation across all stacks, which is the reflection of the caller-callee relation in code paths.
 This hierarchical structure, whilst very interesting in its own right, will not be central in the discussions presented in this paper, and might be explored further in future work.